seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

   tokenization or linguistic parsing.

 - __Interpretation-Free Generation__
-  No semantic interpretation or analysis is performed during generation, ensuring that the output remains deterministic, transparent, and suitable for controlled NLP workflows.
+  No semantic interpretation or analysis is performed during generation, which results in output that is deterministic and transparent, and suitable for use in controlled NLP workflows.

 - __Compatibility with NLP Workflows__
   The output object __Synthetic__ includes raw text, annotated text, entity